The Sound of Silence in Social Networks: Opinion Models

 \end{remark}

-\subsubsection{Memory-based Update}
+\subsubsection{Memory-based Update.}

-We now introduce the model corresponding to Option (2) mentioned in Section~\ref{sec:model}: If a contact $j$ is silent at time $t$, the opinion update takes into account the opinion they had the last time unit $u$ (where $u \leq t$) when they were not silent.
+We now introduce the models corresponding to second option in the beginning of Sec.~\ref{sec:model}: If $j$ is silent at time $t$, the opinion update takes into account the opinion they had the last time unit $u$ (where $u \leq t$) when they were not silent.
 For this to be well-defined, we assume that initially all agents are not silent; i.e., $\SvInit=\mathbf{1}_n$.

 Let $\Prime{t}_j = \max \{ u \leq t \mid \St{j}{u} = 1 \}$.
 The \emph{public state of opinion} at time $t$ is a state of opinion $\PBv{t}$ such that $\PBv{t}_j =\Bt{j}{\Prime{t}_j}$ for each $j\in A.$ The following opinion update equation captures the above intuition: